Stem Cell Therapy for Herniated Disc Success Rate: A Guide

 For more advanced cases, such as a completely collapsed or severely ruptured disc, the environment may be less favorable for regeneration.
 However, every case is unique.
 A detailed assessment is the only way to understand the extent of your joint degeneration and explore your options.

-Considering Your Age and Overall Health
+How Age and Overall Health Play a Role

 While it’s true that younger bodies tend to heal more quickly, age is not necessarily a barrier to stem cell therapy.
 Many healthy older adults are excellent candidates and experience great outcomes.
 What matters more than your age is your overall health.
 To be a good candidate, you should be in generally good health without any serious underlying conditions.